 Article 74.- The awarding of land, cattle, crops, facilities, equipment and others in the Agrarian Reform Zone, may be made in favor of Farming Partnerships of social interest that will be governed by the basic principles of partnerships.
 Only individuals who meet the requirements to be beneficiaries of the Agrarian Reform, Cooperatives, and Rural Communities, can be members of Farming Partnerships, either jointly or separately, alone or with the Farming and Livestock Promotion Bank and/or the Industrial Promotion Banks or other public entities related to the Agrarian Reform process, if necessary.
-In each case, the Ministry of Agriculture and Fishery will approve the incorporation, contribution of partners and bylaws of said partnerships, through a Supreme Resolution, which will suffice to register the partnership in the Book of Civil Partnerships of the corresponding Register of Legal Entities.
+In each case, the Ministry of Agriculture and Fishery will approve the incorporation, contribution of partnership in the Book of Civil Partnerships of the corresponding Register of Legal Entities.
 These Partnerships will be able to administer communal land and other assets exploited together with the awarded land or engage in business to facilitate the sale or industrialization of farming and livestock products.